jbbjr/CAPi/README.md

 **Here's an example**

 This is one of my threshold workouts from the fall.
 You can see that even though the run is 8.5 miles, there are more than 8.5 laps.
-The darker bars represent my threshold sets (which were in minutes, not miles), and the tiny gaps in between are actually walk breaks.
+The darker bars represent my threshold sets (which were in minutes, not miles), and the tiny gaps in between are actually recoveries within sets.
 There's a large variance in paces too.
 This is why it's important to sample by lap.

 ![image](https://raw.githubusercontent.com/jbblancojr/CAPi/main/images/laps_example.png)